-It is also a perfect time to do so while most Liquor Licensees are closed due to COVID and government authorities are not focused on enforcement, inspections or adjudication.
+It is also a perfect time to do so while most bars, restaurants, hotels, nightclubs and taverns are closed due to COVID and government authorities are not focused on enforcement, inspections or adjudication.
 When these small businesses return – and we NEED them to return and thrive – the last thing they need hanging over their heads is the threat of big fines, suspensions or revocation as a result of underage ADULTS who gain entry with a high-quality Fake ID that passes a bar-code scanner.

 It is not enough to suggest or point to an ‘increase in fake ID prosecutions’ because those efforts are often fleeting and temporary.
 As soon as resources come under pressure, the focus turns to other things.
 And the trend towards not prosecuting so-called ‘minor’ offenses is likely to exacerbate this.
 The rebuttable “presumption” for reliance on a Massachusetts ID, Passport or Military ID is not sufficient.

 Eliminate ‘Strict Liability’ and Establish a Conditional Presumption for All Government Issued IDs